Child Support Enforcement in Colorado

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-In the legal world, enforcement does not mean the police are going to break down someone's door, but it should be taken seriously.
-When you are requesting enforcement of a legal order, or are served with an enforcement order, take the time to understand the child support enforcement process.
+In legal terms, enforcement does not mean that police will forcibly intervene, but it is still a matter to be taken seriously.
+If you are seeking enforcement of a legal order, or are served with an enforcement notice, it’s essential to understand the child support enforcement process, which can include actions like wage garnishment or bank account seizures through CSS to ensure compliance with the support order.

 Colorado’s Child Support Enforcement Laws

-Colorado law is clear on the penalties and actions to take if one or both parties does not follow a child support order.
+Colorado law clearly outlines the penalties and actions that may be taken if one or both parties fail to follow a child support order.
+For more details on these laws and what to expect in a child support enforcement case, visit the CSS website.
 The table below outlines the relevant laws and what you can expect in a child support enforcement case:

 Statutes |